How Thermal Relaxation Affects Bonded Assemblies

 Mechanically Induced Stress from Fit-Up

-During assembly, components are often forced into alignment before the adhesive cures or while the adhesive is still at elevated temperature.
-The mechanical force required to hold misaligned parts in their designed positions is transmitted to the adhesive as pre-load stress.
-If the adhesive is held at elevated temperature long enough to relax this stress, the parts may shift when the applied force is released — even if the adhesive has cured — because the stress that was maintaining alignment has been removed.
+Components forced into alignment while the adhesive is still hot transmit that holding force to the adhesive as pre-load stress.
+If the bond stays hot long enough to relax it, the parts can shift when the holding force is released — even on a fully cured bond — because the stress maintaining alignment is gone.

 CTE Mismatch Thermal Stress